-This course emphasizes on classification of matter, atoms, molecules, ions and mole concept as well as balancing of chemical equation, stoichiometry, concentration units, atomic structure, periodic table, chemical bonding, gas laws, chemical equilibrium and acids-bases.
-The course will also provide several laboratories works to enhance the theoretical aspect.
+This course emphasizes on classification of matter, atoms, molecules, ions and mole concept.
+Balancing of chemical equation, stoichiometry, concentration units, atomic structure, periodic table, chemical bonding, gas laws, chemical equilibrium, acids-bases and electrochemistry.
+The course will also provide three (3) laboratory works to enhance the theoretical aspect and the opportunities to teach through interaction with students at the bench.